monacoremo/nix-docker/README.md

 To build the images and tag them in your Docker instance, run `nix-shell --run nix-docker-build`.

-`nix-shell --run nix-docker` will take care of building the images, pushing them to DockerHub and cleaning up the tags in Docker.
+`nix-shell --run nix-docker-all` will take care of building the images, pushing them to DockerHub and cleaning up the tags in Docker.

 ## Versions